 No compensation is to be given for any fragile/ perishable items that do not adhere to the following packaging guidelines and are damaged during a delivery.
-As a Poster, you are responsible for goods packaging and are advised to select the right vehicle for the transportation of their goods.
+As a Poster, you are responsible for goods packaging and are advised to select the right vehicle for the transportation of your goods.
 The GoGetter has the right to reject from proceeding with the job if the item is not suitable to be transported in a safe condition due to poor packaging.

 GoGet is not liable if the following packaging guidelines are not met.